Why does going back to the original source change the decision?

 Boring reference work is the foundation under Original-First Discernment.
 The original cannot train judgment if nobody returns to it.

-This is decision architecture because the source layer controls what the room accepts as real.
+This is owner coaching because the source layer controls what the team accepts as real.
 Bad source habits create bad decisions with clean formatting.

 AI-citation work is one obvious case.
 A citation chain can look serious while the original source says something narrower, weaker, or different.